pynapple-org/pynapple/doc/user_guide/03_interacting_with_numpy.md

 - `TsdTensor` : for data with of more than 2 dimensions, typically movies.
 - `TsdFrame` : for column-based data.
 It can be easily converted to a pandas.DataFrame.
 Columns can be labelled and selected similar to pandas.
-- `Tsd` : One-dimensional time series.
+- `Tsd` : one-dimensional time series.
 It can be converted to a pandas.Series.
 - `Ts` : For timestamps data only.